borea17/efficient_rl/README.md

    and destination could be the same.
 The original definition by [Diettetrich](https://arxiv.org/abs/cs/9905014) states:

-   > To keep things uniform, the taxi must pick up and drop off the passenger even if he/she is already at the destination
+   > To keep things uniform, the taxi must pick up and drop off the passenger even if he/she is already at the destination.

    Therefore, in this reimplementation this was also possible during training.
 While the results for R<sub><font